 How to Add New Source in Magento 2?

-JS bundling is a required optimization that allows you to speed up your Magento store by reducing the number of server requests for JS files.
+JS bundling is a required optimization that allows you to by reducing the number of server requests for JS files.
 Magento JS bundles are formed by merging multiple JavaScript files into one file.
 Correspondingly, instead of downloading hundreds of JS files for each page, the browser downloads just a few JS bundles.

 But there is one thing.